rjferguson21/big-bang/docs/understanding_bigbang/licensing_expectations.md

 1. OS / CSP(Cloud Service Providers) VM Images
    * RHEL requires a subscription and comes with vendor support
    * CSPs often offer licensed VM Images at additional per hour cost, these add features like offloading STIG/CIS OS hardening
-   * There are free OS options like CentOS / Ubuntu and tools like [openscap](https://www.open-scap.org/), which has ansible and bash scripts to automate STIG/CIS benchmark compliance for OS security to help automate DIY hardening of the OS.
+   * Several free Linux OS Distributions exist, including Ubuntu and free RHEL alternatives like Amazon Linux 2 and others.
+There are also tools like [openscap](https://www.open-scap.org/), which has ansible and bash scripts to automate STIG/CIS benchmark compliance for OS security to help automate DIY hardening of the OS.
 2. Kubernetes Distributions
    * RedHat OpenShift, VMware TKG, and D2IQ Konvoy each require a license, that comes with support and additional features, they each offer 30-90 day trial licenses
    * There are free options like kubeadm, k0s, k3s, RKE2, talos-systems, and many other CNCF compliant distributions.